gbpoole/nectar_scripts/README.md

 In what follows, you will need the following, once the VM is instantiated:

 * IP Address: available from the dashboard
 * A project password to access the NeCTAR Cloud using the OpenStack API.
-From the dashboard: > Settings > Reset Password
+Obtained by navigating to `<email>->Settings->Reset Password` and creating a new password.

 ## Repo install